 How do I troubleshoot domain transfer failures in Route 53?

-How do I troubleshoot domain transfer failures in Amazon Route 53?
+I want to troubleshoot domain transfer failures in Amazon Route 53.

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.